weicnnb/JHU_CS675_Project_SentimentAnalysisonMovieReviews/README.md

 # JHU_CS675_Project_SentimentAnalysisonMovieReviews
 This document will introduce the main codes that we have used in each part.
-For details, please see the ipynb notebooks in the Python notebook folder
+For details, please see the ipynb notebooks in the python_notebook folder
 ## What has been uploaded in the Github repo
 There are two folders
->image
+### image
+> image name type 1: vectorization_model_item

+>> e.g. tfidf_lr_tests: performance of logistic model with tdidf vectorization on nine testing sets

+> image name type 2: vectorization_item
+>> e.g. tfidf_top15: the ranking of top 15 keywords in terms of TFIDF scores

->Python notebook
+### Python notebook
+There are four ipynb notebook in this section:

+Each ipynb notebook can be runed independently from the beginning, as they include the complete sections from loading data, pre-processing, split dataset, vectorization, modeling, performance measure...

+> tfidf.ipynb: all models with tfidf vectorization

+> ngram: all models with baseline (bag of word) and ngram vectorization

+> word2vec1

+> word2vec2

+We also uploaded a python notebook using which we webclawed extra testing set.

 ## Pre-Processing

-Different vectorization requires different pre-processing, so please see each ipynb notebook in the Python notebook folder for this part.
+Different vectorization requires different pre-processing, so please see each ipynb notebook in the python_notebook folder for this part.

 ## For models with TFIDF Vecotrization